Contact Us

 These experiences were formative in Darlene’s desire to help the public become more aware of both the good work and ongoing needs of the shelter.
 She believes that Friends shares this vision and commitment, and she joined the board to help facilitate communication and support between MCAS, Friends, and the local community.

-Cindy Davison, Board Member
+Paige Lakin, Board Member

-Susan Boyl, Board Member
+Julie Hollister-Smith, Board Member

 Cat_on_basket.jpg